benbranyon/slsc-archive/wp-content/plugins/filebird/readme.txt

 Right-click to quickly create, rename or delete folders just the way you do on your computer.

 **Full Control In One Toolbar**
-FileBird’s resizable sidebar provides you with the ultimate control over all uploaded files and created folders.
+FileBird’s resizable sidebar provides you with the ultimate control over all WordPress media library folders.

 **Painless Migration**
 Import and seamlessly synchronize media structure from Enhanced Media Library, WP Media Folder by JoomUnited, WordPress Media Library Folders by Max Foundry, and Real Media Library.